derVedro/fontdiff/README.md

 ## Dependencies
 - python ≥3.11
 - pillow ≥10.1.0
+- skia-pathops ≥0.8.0
+- ziafont ≥0.11"
 - numpy (optional)

 ## Miscellaneous
 You can configure fontdiff by putting a toml `config` file into `$XDG_CONFIG_HOME/fontdiff/` or `$HOME/.fontdiff/` directory.
 An [example](config) configuration file is provided in this repository.
-It's worth taking a look if you need additional functionality like character sets, size or color settings.
+It's worth taking a look into if you need additional functionality like extra character sets, setting sizes or colors.